University of Canterbury: Libraries

-The Macmillan Brown Library (Te Puna Rakahau o Macmillan Brown) is a research library, archive, and art gallery that specializes in collecting items related to New Zealand and Pacific Islands history.
+The Macmillan Brown Library (Te Puna Rakahau o Macmillan Brown) is a research library, archive, and art gallery that specialises in collecting items related to New Zealand and Pacific Islands history.
 It holds over 100,000 published items including books, audio-visual recordings, and various manuscripts, photographs, works of art, architectural drawings and ephemera.
 The Macmillan Brown Library's art collection also has over 5,000 works, making it one of the largest collections in the Canterbury Region.
 Some notable items in its collections include copies of Māori Land Court Records, official and government documents from various Pacific Islands states, trade union records, and the personal papers of various Members of Parliament and government ministers.
 The library is named after John Macmillan Brown, a prominent Canterbury academic who helped found the library, allocated a large proportion of his fortune to the Macmillan Brown Library.

 Student accommodation

 The university has ten student residences throughout its Ilam and Dovedale campuses: five fully-catered halls of residence exclusively for first-year undergraduate students: Arcady, College House, Rochester and Rutherford, Tupuānuku and University Hall; and five other self-catered student accommodation houses which are home to both undergraduate and postgraduate students: Sonoda Christchurch Campus, Hayashi, Kirkwood Avenue, Waimairi Village and Ilam Apartments.
 The largest, Ilam Apartments, houses 831 students during the academic year.
 Some of the halls at UC have storied histories; Tupuānuku is named for the star of the same name that is connected to food grown in the ground in the cluster Matariki in Māori Mythology; Rochester and Rutherford is named for former alumni Ernest Rutherford and John Fisher Bishop of Rochester; while Arcady, previously Bishop Julius Hall, was founded by the first Archbishop of New Zealand, Churchill Julius; additionally, College House is the oldest residential college in New Zealand.

+The University also has a new hall, Tupuārangi, planned for completion in 2026.
+At Tupuārangi, every room will have its own ensuite.